Scott-Darroch/Group_1_Coursework_SEM/use-cases/use-case 1.md

-# USE CASE: 1 population of the world
+# USE CASE: 1 All the countries in the world organised by largest population to smallest.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a *marketing consultant* I require a report showing the population of the world.
+As a *marketing consultant* in order to prioritise demographics I require a report of all the countries in the world organised by largest to smallest population.
 ### Scope

 Company.